Homas/RpiDNS/docs/frontend.md

 ### CustomPeriodPicker (`src/components/CustomPeriodPicker.vue`)

 Modal dialog for selecting a custom date/time range.
-Used by Dashboard, QueryLog, and RpzHits.
+Used by Dashboard, QueryLog, and RpzHits (RPZ Log).

 | Props | Type | Description |
 |-------|------|-------------|